hibs28/most-active-cookie/readme.md

 AtY0laUfhglK3lC7
 ````

-You can bring this manual up for a reminder while by executing the command without any of the arguments
+You can bring this manual up for a reminder while executing the command without any of the arguments

 `java -jar target/most-active-cookie-1.0-SNAPSHOT-jar-with-dependencies.jar`